nomorezhanje23/portifolio/README.md

 ## Project Name:
 Portfolio Car Application
 ## Introduction:

 Empowering car dealerships with an innovative portfolio platform.
+The idea for this project came from my love for technology and automobiles.
+I wanted to create a system that would simplify car dealership management while offering users an intuitive experience.
+This is a Portfolio Project for Holberton School (ALX-Africa): https://intranet.alxswe.com/projects/565

 ## Deployed Site Link:
 https://portifolio-o02j.onrender.com
 ## Installation: